The Cultural Hub at Tom Davies Square — SudburyCIA

 Sep 2024

-Class C cost estimate comes in at $68.2M — already $3.2M over the approved cap.
-Staff say they will "work toward" the $65M budget.
+Class C cost estimate comes in at $68.2M — $3.2M over the approved cap.
+Staff say they will work toward the $65M budget.
+Budget cap remains unchanged and exceeding it requires a fresh council vote.

 Oct 2024

-Public design drop-in sessions held — nearly a full year after the financial commitment was already locked in and described as "in stone."
+Public design drop-in sessions held — nearly a full year after the financial commitment was locked in.

 Late 2024

-Art Gallery footprint doubles from 2 to 4 floors during design phase — no fresh council approval sought, no public notice issued.
+Art Gallery footprint doubles from 2 to 4 floors during design phase — no fresh public approval.

 Jun 2025